andycbush/ng-multiplication-table-app/README.md

 Empty project structure for Thinkful Students

-File structure containing:
+File structure:

 - index.html -> a basic HTML5 file with link to all the files bellow as well as Normalize, Font Awesome and jQuery CDNs

---> css -> folder (place all your styles here)
+    - css -> folder (place all your styles here)
---> css -> styles.css -> basic CSS3 file structure
+        - css -> styles.css -> basic CSS3 file structure
---> css -> responsive.css -> basic responsive styles file split into 2 parts (top part is desktop first approach; bottom one is mobile first approace); PLEASE CHOOSE ONLY one and delete the other
+        - css -> responsive.css -> basic responsive styles file split into 2 parts (top part is desktop first approach; bottom one is mobile first approace); PLEASE CHOOSE ONLY one and delete the other

---> images -> folder (place all your images here)
+    - images -> folder (place all your images here)

---> javascript -> folder (place all your scripts here) --> javascript -> app.css -> basic jQuery file structure
+    - javascript -> folder (place all your scripts here)
+        - javascript -> app.css -> basic jQuery file structure